U-Park: A User-Centric Smart Parking Recommendation System for Electric Shared Micromobility Services: System Model

 \section{System Model}

-In this section, we present an overall statement of our research problem and introduce each question in detail.
-We use a shared E-bike system as an example of ESMS systems for clearer expression; however, U-Park is applicable to other ESMS systems as well.
-We divide the user journey into three stages: pre-journey (from the moment a user decides to start a trip and scans the QR code attached to the E-bike until it is unlocked), in-journey (from unlocking the bike until the user is close enough to their destination and about to end this trip) and post-journey (from when the user is nearly finished with this trip until he or she has received final recommendations from U-Park, locked up the bike and finished payment).
-Specifically, if the user's current position is close enough (e.g., within $dis$ metres) to the predicted destination, we consider the trip to be ending.
+In this section, we introduce our research problem and provide an in-depth explanation of each question.
+To enhance clarity, we use a shared \ac{ebike} system as an example of \ac{esms} systems, but U-Park applies to other \ac{esms} systems as well.
+We segment the user journey into three stages: pre-journey (from the moment users decide to start a trip and scan the \ac{qr} code attached to the \ac{ebike} until they are unlocked), in-journey (from the point of unlocking the bike until users are near their destination and ready to end the trip), and post-journey (from the moment users are near the end of the trip until they receive final recommendations from U-Park, lock up the bike, and complete the payment process).
+Specifically, we consider the trip to be concluding if the user's current position is within a certain distance, e.g., $dis$ metres, of the predicted destination.